Looking for White Van Man

 A barrister in the Rachel Nickell case said, whilst holding back tears, "Despite what people think, we do this job to do good".

-None of the solicitors I consulted - Alex Burn, Ian Woodward-Nutt or Thomas Crookwank, were interested in doing good.
+None of the solicitors I consulted - Alex Burn, Ian Woodward-Nutt or Thomas Crookwank, appeared to be interested in doing good.

 Their job was to make up the numbers, tick the boxes and draw their fee.